dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`overlayVisibile`: If true, the camera view will draw and display overlays according to the position and colour settings.
+`overlayVisibile` If true, the camera view will draw and display overlays according to the position and colour settings.
 Otherwise, the overlay will be hidden.

 **Code Snippet**